-1.21 Guarantee
+1.19 Guarantee

 Heta wood stoves, are subjected to a strict quality control during production and before delivery to the dealer.
-Therefore, the duration of the warranty is 5 years on this product, covering manufacturer's defects, 2 years on electronic components, and a 3 months total warranty for seals, vermiculite and glass from the date of sale from the dealer.
+Therefore, the duration of the warranty is 5 years on this product, covering manufacturer's defects, 1 year on paint adhesion defects from purchase date from Heta and a 3 months total warranty for seals, vermiculite and glass from the date of sale from the dealer.

 Claims concerning stoves older than 3 months, will be assessed by our quality team on a one-byone basis.
-Report all claims to the dealer or where the stove was purchased, who in turn will contact Heta to solve the claim.
+Report all claims to your dealer or local Heta representative, who in turn will contact Heta to solve the claim.
 To file a claim please provide date of installation, picture of the silver data sticker, model and a description of the issue and pictures.